NafeesAhamed06/snapchat-web-sdk-bundle/README.md

 All trademarks, logos, and brand names belong to their respective owners.

 This repository does not modify Snapchat’s SDK source code — it only bundles it for easier browser usage.

+This project is licensed under MIT for the wrapper and build code only.
+The Snapchat SDK remains the property of Snap Inc. and is subject to their official license terms.